 VBPO (Vietnam Business Process Outsourcing)

 VBPO was established in 2010 and focuses on outsourcing business processes including information technology (IT) services.
+VBPO is headquartered in Da Nang and has got two branches in Thua Thien Hue and Dak Lak.
 Business Process Outsourcing companies (BPOs) are still quite new to Viet Nam and Mr. Tran Manh Huy, founder of VBPO, is a pioneer in terms of introducing this concept to the country.
-VBPO’s main focus is on providing support with IT applications, from simple tasks such as data entry and document digitisation etc., to the more complex processes such as accounting, financial services, customer management, and graphic design.
+VBPO’s former main focus is on providing support with IT applications, from simple tasks such as data entry and document digitisation etc., to the more complex processes such as accounting, financial services, customer management, and graphic design.
+Since 2020, VBPO has widen their services: Continues to provide traditional service combined with new services on Artificial Intelligence (AI), Automation, Big Data and Digital Transformation to improve operational productivity and save costs for businesses.
 Working in the IT sector can be done remotely, which makes it easier for many PWDs to find employment in this sector.
 Additionally, there are many PWDs with exceptional IT skills which opens up many opportunities for them and for businesses to find committed and skilled workforce.

 “The greatest dream of my life is to create jobs for persons with disabilities and other disadvantaged groups in Viet Nam.
 Danang in Central Vietnam is the first place to realise my dream.
 I believe that BPO can help create jobs for disadvantaged and disabled people and drive the development of the Central of Viet Nam.
 I am proud that my colleagues and I are trying our best to make a dream come true.” - Mr. Tran Manh Huy, CEO of VBPO

 VBPO started with only 15 employees but now has more than 500 employees and an annual turnover of more than 30 billion VND.
-Of the total workforce of VBPO, 40% are PWDs.
-Of this group, their work includes data updating, digitising documents for accounting, customer care, etc. for which they receive an average income of 3-5 million VND per month.
+In 2019, the turnover of VBPO reached 44 billion VND.
+Of the total workforce of VBPO, 30% are PWDs.
+Of this group, their work includes data updating, digitising documents for accounting, customer care, etc. for which they receive an average income of 5 million VND per month.

 Good Practice: Connecting Skills to Market Demands